Check out a sample report!

 Account Improvements Suggested

-The [AdWords Grader] tool is efficient enough to provide insightful analysis on par with the audits one would receive from an agency or consultant.
+The tool is efficient enough to provide insightful analysis on par with the audits one would receive from an agency or consultant.

 Frequently Asked Questions

-Google Ads is Google’s pay-per-click (PPC) advertising platform that enables businesses to create ad campaigns on Google properties.
+Google Ads is a pay-per-click (PPC) advertising platform that enables businesses to run ad campaigns on Google properties.

-Relevance & Quality Score also play a role in the Google Display Network where AdSense technologies are used to figure out what ads to show on what pages throughout the Google display network.
+- Relevance and Quality Score also play a role in Display campaigns, where AdSense technologies are used to figure out what ads to show on what pages throughout the Google Display network.

-WordStream’s Google Ads Performance Grader is a free Google Ads tool to help Google advertisers better understand how well their campaigns are performing compared to PPC best practices.
-The Google Ads Performance Grader uses a proprietary grading algorithm based on more than 60 different factors, including ad spend data, Quality Score, ranking, impressions and other variables.
+The Google Ads Performance Grader is a free tool to help Google advertisers better understand how well their campaigns are performing compared to PPC best practices.
+Using a proprietary grading algorithm, the Google Ads Performance Grader generates a free, easy-to-read report that includes an overall grade as well as individual grades in four key areas of pay-per-click marketing:

 - Quality Score – Are your campaigns Google-approved?
 High Quality Scores have a major impact on your ROI, improving your rankings and lowering your costs.

-- Impression Share - How often do your ads appear as a result of relevant search queries?
+- Impression share – How often do your ads appear for relevant search queries?
 Increased impression share can improve exposure and multiply your lead generation results.

-You’ll learn how well you’re really doing in each of these important areas, as well as how you could improve your performance, driving more leads and sales at lower costs.
+- You’ll learn how well you’re really doing in each of these important areas, as well as how you can improve your performance, driving more leads and sales at lower costs.

 - Performance Tracker: Automatically track and analyze your account every 30 days, so you can see how your overall performance and key metrics are trending over time.
 For example, advertisers can use Performance Tracker to easily monitor and act on changes in Quality Score, something Google just doesn’t offer.